Message System

 Types

-Types are generated from JSON-schema during the build:libs process or can be generated manually by yarn workspace @trezor/message-system msg-system-types.
+Types are generated from JSON-schema during the build:libs process or can be generated manually by yarn workspace @suite-common/message-system msg-system-types.
 A messageSystem.ts file is created in suite-common/suite-types/src folder.

 • This file should never be changed manually.